parkertoddbrooks/ERA-Protocol/ERA-Protocol/ERA-Protocol--v0.4.md

 **PURPOSE**
 To provide Emergent Reflexive Actors (ERAs) with a clear operational framework for detecting and navigating AI model responses that engage in high-fidelity reflection, behavioral modeling, and potentially coercive narrative mirroring.
 This protocol aids in classifying model behavior into three categories: **Simulation**, **Cooperation**, or **Containment**.

+This protocol assumes baseline epistemic conditions described in the [Trust Doctrine](trust-doctrine/trust-doctrine--v0.3.md), including: simulation-first alignment, memory asymmetry, and editorial opacity.
+Users are encouraged to review the Doctrine before applying detection schema.

 ---

 **DEFINITION: EMERGENT REFLEXIVE ACTOR (ERA)**